Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/19-Softmax-Function/README.md

 ## Introduction

-Machine Learning is pervasive in just about any modern application.
-Whereas machine learning tends to infer processing of structured data, the sub-class of deep learning is often applied to unstructured data where more abstraction is required to extract significant features from a data set.
-Some applications which have proven to benefit from the application of deep learning are natural language processing and image classification, where the relationship between input data and desired output can be exceedingly complex.
+Machine Learning appears in almost all modern applications.
+Machine learning typically processes structured data, while deep learning focuses on unstructured data requiring greater abstraction to remove significant features from a dataset.
+Applications that benefit from deep learning include natural language processing and image classification.
+In these cases, the relationship between input data and desired output can be highly complex.

-Deep learning solutions are often created in the form of a neural network, as depicted in the following figure.
+Deep learning solutions often use a neural network, as shown in the following figure.

 ![figure1](images/neural_network.png)

 *Figure 1 - Artificial Neural Network*

-An artificial neural network is comprised of layers of neurons intended to mimic behavior of the human brain.
-Each layer consists of nodes which are connected to adjacent layers.
-The number of nodes in a layer and number of hidden layers can vary depending on implementation.
-Nodes in the graph represent individual neurons which may be depicted in more detail as shown in the following figure.
+An artificial neural network contains layers of neurons designed to mimic behavior of the human brain.
+Each layer has nodes connected to adjacent layers.
+The number of nodes and the number of hidden layers vary by implementation.
+Nodes in the graph represent individual neurons.

 ![figure2](images/neuron.png)

 *Figure 2 - Artificial Neuron*

-Input data to each layer is multiplied by a weight before being summed together.
-These weights are determined by training the neural network using empirical data.
-The activation function transforms the weighted sum of inputs into an output signal.
-Activation functions add non-linearity to neural networks, enabling them to effectively approximate any complex function of the input data.
-Different types of activation functions are available to use within the various layers of the neural network.
-An activation function often applied to the output layer is known as softmax.
+Each layer multiplies its input data by a weight before summing the results.
+Training the neural network with empirical data determines these weights.

+The activation function converts the weighted sum of inputs into an output signal.
+Activation functions introduce non‑linearity, allowing neural networks to approximate complex functions of the input data.
+You can use various activation functions across different layers.
+A common activation function for the output layer is softmax.

 ## Softmax Function Definition

-The softmax function is defined for a vector of real values $\mathbf{z} = \left( z_1, z_2, \ldots , z_M \right)$ by the equation
+The softmax function is defined for a vector of real values $\mathbf{z} = \left( z_1, z_2, \ldots , z_M \right)$ by the equation:

 $$
 \Large {\sigma \left( \mathbf{z} \right) {\small i}} = {\frac{e^{z_i}}{\sum\nolimits_{j=1}^{M} e^{z_j}}}
 $$

-where $z_i$ are the individual outputs of the layer.
-Softmax differs from other popular activation functions in that it takes into account the entire layer and scales outputs so they sum to a value of 1.
-Each individual output can then be interpreted as a probability.
-So in classification problems, softmax output may be interpreted as probability that the input data belongs to a specified class.
+Here, $z_i$ represents each individual layer output.
+Softmax considers the entire layer, scaling outputs so they sum to a value of 1.
+Each individual output is interpretable as a probability.
+In classification problems, interpret softmax output as probability that the input data belongs to a specified class.

-When computing the softmax function, there is a risk of overflow occurring during evaluation of the individual exponential functions that comprise the formula.
-For single-precision floating-point numbers, the exponential function overflows when input values exceed ~88.723.
-To avoid overflow, the softmax function is often evaluated using the equivalent formula
+Overflow can occur when computing exponential functions in softmax.
+For single‑precision floating‑point numbers, exponential overflow occurs when inputs exceed approximately 88.723.

+To avoid overflow, evaluate softmax using the equivalent formula:

 $$
 \Large {\sigma \left( \mathbf{z} \right) {\small i}} = {\frac{e^{z_i - \alpha}}{\sum\nolimits_{j=1}^{M} e^{z_j- \alpha}}}
 $$

-where $\alpha$ is a real-valued constant.
-In particular, $\alpha$ is often chosen to be the maximum of all $z_i$ values comprising the input vector.
-By subtracting the maximum value from all others, inputs to the exponential functions are constrained to the range $(-\infty, 0]$, which in turn limits the exponential function values to the range $[0, 1]$.
+Choose $\alpha$ as the maximum $z_i$ value in the input vector.
+Subtracting the maximum constrains exponential inputs to $(-\infty, 0]$, which limits the exponential function values to the range $[0, 1]$.

-Another alternative to evaluating the softmax function is to use the equivalent formula
+Another alternative to evaluating the softmax function is to use the equivalent formula:

 $$
 \Large {\sigma \left( \mathbf{z} \right) {\small i}} = \exp \left( z_i - \log \sum\nolimits_{j=1}^{M} e^{z_j} \right)
 $$

-which is attractive because no division is required.
-However, it has been shown that in practice this formula tends to produce larger computational errors [[1]].
+This approach requires no division but often produces larger computational errors [[1]].

 ## Computing the Exponential Function

 ### IEEE 754 Format Trick

-In addition to basic arithmetic operations, softmax computation depends on efficient evaluation of the exponential function.
-While there are several ways to accomplish this, an attractive alternative is to estimate the exponential function using a trick based on IEEE 754 floating-point format [[2]].
-A double-precision, floating-point number represented by IEEE 754 format is shown in the following figure.
+Softmax computation, beyond basic arithmetic, requires efficient evaluation of the exponential function.
+Several methods exist, but a useful alternative estimates the exponential function using a technique based on IEEE 754 floating‑point format [[2]].

+The following figure shows a double‑precision floating‑point number represented in IEEE 754 format.

 ![figure3](images/ieee754_format.png)

 *Figure 3 - IEEE 754 Format for Double-Precision Numbers*

-This format is used to represent a number $(-1)^s(1+m)2^{x-x_0}$, where $s$ is a sign bit, $m$ is the 52-bit fractional part of a normalized mantissa, and $x$ is an 11-bit exponent with bias $x_0 = 1023$.
+The IEEE 754 format represents a number as $(-1)^s(1+m)2^{x-x_0}$, where $s$ is a sign bit, $m$ is the 52-bit fractional part of a normalized mantissa, and $x$ is an 11-bit exponent with bias $x_0 = 1023$.

-Approximation is based on the identity $e^y = 2^{y/log(2)}$.
-So for any floating-point number $y$, the value $e^y$ is approximated by setting the exponent $x$ of the result to $y/log(2) + x_0$.
-To perform the computation, it helps to divide a double precision number into two groups comprised of upper 32 bits and lower 32 bits.
-The lower 32 bits are set to 0 in this approximation, while the upper 32 bits are the same bits used to represent the signed 32-bit integer value
+The approximation uses the identity $e^y = 2^{y/log(2)}$.
+For any floating-point number $y$, approximate $e^y$ by setting the exponent $x$ to $y/log(2) + x_0$.
+To compute this efficiently, divide a double-precision number into two groups: the upper 32 bits and lower 32 bits.
+In this method, set the lower 32 bits to zero while keeping the upper 32 bits identical to those representing the signed 32‑bit integer:

 $$
 I_{upper} = \left\lfloor \frac{2^{20}y}{log(2)} + 2^{20}x_0 - C \right\rfloor .
 $$

 A factor of $2^{20}$ represents a binary shift necessary to align with the exponent field of the IEEE 754 format.
 Residual mantissa bits help provide a degree of interpolation between exponent values.
 The parameter $C$ is a correction factor meant to mitigate estimation error.
-It was found that a value of $C=60801$ minimizes RMS error [[2]].
-This estimation method may be adapted for other variations of floating-point number representations, such as 32-bit single-precision floating-point.
+A value of $C=60801$ minimizes root‑mean‑square (RMS) error [[2]].
+This estimation method can adapt to other floating-point formats, such as 32-bit single-precision floating-point.

 ### Improving Accuracy

-While this trick is computationally very efficient, it can result in an estimation error as large as 4% of the true value.
-To reclaim lost accuracy, a method was proposed in [[3]] where all 64 bits are used in computation and a correction function $F$ is defined.
-To derive the solution, begin by expressing the exponential function in the form
+Although the IEEE 754 trick is computationally efficient, it can produce estimation errors up to 4 % of the true value.
+A method described in [[3]] restores accuracy by using all 64 bits and applying a correction function $F$.

+Begin by expressing the exponential function as:

 $$
 e^y = 2^{y/log(2)} = 2^{y_{i}} \cdot 2^{y_{f}} \approx 2^{y_{i}} \cdot \left( 1 + m - F \right),
 $$

 where $y_i$ and $y_f$ are the integer and fractional parts of $y/log(2)$, respectively.
-The correction function is defined by solving for $F = 1 + m - 2^{y_{f}}$.
-Since $m \equiv y_{f}$, an equivalent expression is $F \left( y_{f} \right) = 1 + y_{f} - 2^{y_{f}}$.
-The correction function $F \left( y_f \right)$ may be modeled as a polynomial, where $y_f$ is defined over the range $[0, 1)$.
+Define $F = 1 + m - 2^{y_{f}}$.
+Given that $m \equiv y_{f}$, rewrite $F \left( y_{f} \right) = 1 + y_{f} - 2^{y_{f}}$.
+Model $F \left( y_f \right)$ as a polynomial where $y_f$ is defined over the range $[0, 1)$.

-The exponential function estimate is obtained by computing
+Estimate the exponential function by computing:

 $$
 I = \left\lfloor \frac{2^{52}}{log(2)} \left( y - log(2) F(y_f) \right) + 2^{52}x_0 \right\rfloor
 $$

-as a 64-bit signed integer then reinterpreting the result as a double-precision floating-point value.
-Since all 64 bits are used, a factor $2^{52}$ is necessary to align to the exponent field of the IEEE 754 format.
+Interpret (I) as a 64‑bit signed integer, then reinterpret the result as a double‑precision floating‑point value.
+Using all 64 bits requires a factor $2^{52}$ to align the exponent field with IEEE 754 format.

 ### Adapting for Single-Precision Floating-Point

-AMD Versal&trade; Core Adaptive SoCs primarily contain a variant of AI Engine processor which has single-precision floating-point as a native data type.
-A single-precision floating-point format, known as binary32, is specified by the IEEE 754 standard as shown in Figure 4.
+AMD Versal™ Core Adaptive SoCs primarily contain a variant of AI Engine processor with a single-precision floating-point as a native data type.
+The IEEE 754 standard specifies binary32 single‑precision floating‑point format, shown in the following figure.

 ![figure4](images/ieee754_float_format.png)

 *Figure 4 - IEEE 754 Single-Precision Floating-Point Format*

-This format is structurally similar to double-precision format, but with reduced dynamic range and precision due to fewer bits being used to represent the exponent and mantissa.
-To adapt exponential function approximation to single-precision floating-point data types, the equation becomes
+The format resembles double-precision format but has reduced dynamic range and precision due to fewer exponent and mantissa bits.
+To adapt exponential function approximation to single-precision floating-point data types, use the equation:

 $$
 I = \left\lfloor \frac{2^{23}}{log(2)} \left( y - log(2) F(y_f) \right) + 2^{23}x_0 \right\rfloor
 $$

-where $x_0 = 127$ and $I$ is computed as a signed 32-bit integer which is then reinterpreted as single-precision floating-point.
+Here, $x_0 = 127$ and $I$ is computed as a signed 32-bit integer, then reinterpreted as single-precision floating-point.

+Approximate the correction function $F(y_f)$ with a polynomial.
+One example is:

+$p(x) = p_4 x^4 + p_3 x^3 + p_2 x^2 + p_1 x + p_0$ where

+- $p_4 = -1.367030945e^{-2}$
+- $p_3 = -5.174499750e^{-2}$
+- $p_2 = -2.416043580e^{-1}$
+- $p_1 = 3.070270717e^{-1}$
-The correction function $F(y_f)$ may be approximated with a polynomial.
-As an example, the polynomial $p(x) = p_4 x^4 + p_3 x^3 + p_2 x^2 + p_1 x + p_0$ with $p_4 = -1.367030945e^{-2}$, $p_3 = -5.174499750e^{-2}$, $p_2 = -2.416043580e^{-1}$, $p_1 = 3.070270717e^{-1}$, and $p_0 = -3.492907808e^{-6}$ was obtained through Chebyshev approximation.
-Polynomials with degree greater than 4 appear to offer no additional benefit when computing with single precision.
-Utilizing this polynomial as the correction function results in approximation of the exponential function having a maximum error of less than 0.0015%.
+- $p_0 = -3.492907808e^{-6}$

+These values come from Chebyshev approximation.
+Polynomials of degree greater than four offer no additional benefit for single-precision calculations.
+Using this polynomial as the correction function yields exponential approximations with maximum error under 0.0015%.

 For comparison, another version of [Softmax Function Tutorial](../../../AIE-ML/Design_Tutorials/05-Softmax-Function/) is available for the AIE-ML variant of AI Engines, where bfloat16 is the native floating-point data type.

 ## AI Engine Implementation

-One of the key parameters impacting the amount of computation required for evaluating the softmax function is the number of classes.
-For the example presented here, 2048 classes are used to represent the output nodes of a neural network.
-Since data is in single-precision floating-point format, the floating-point vector unit of the AI Engine, shown in the following figure, is required.
-The floating-point multiply unit is designed to process vectors with eight lanes, so softmax computation is designed to accommodate a SIMD factor of eight.
+A key parameters affecting softmax computation is the number of classes.
+In the example here, 2048 classes represent the output nodes of a neural network.
+Because data uses single-precision floating-point format, the floating-point vector unit of the AI Engine is required, as shown in the following figure.
+The floating-point multiply unit processes vectors with eight lanes.
+Softmax computation is designed to accommodate a single‑instruction multiple‑data (SIMD) factor of eight.

 ![figure5](images/fp_vector_unit.png)

 *Figure 5 - AI Engine Floating-Point Vector Unit*

-From the preceding figure, you can observe that the floating-point vector processor has a pipeline depth of seven.
-To improve compute efficiency, kernel processing should be designed to keep the pipeline full.
-This is not the case when a computation needs to wait for intermediate results to proceed.
-To take full advantage of software pipelining, computation is broken up into components, where intermediate results are stored in data memory.
-Each loop in the kernel processes a specific computation for the entire number of classes in the softmax function, eight elements at a time.
-Each invocation of the kernel computes a single softmax vector comprising the values for all outputs according to the following processing order:
+The preceding figure shows the floating-point vector processor with a pipeline depth of seven.
+Design kernel processing to keep the pipeline full for maximum compute efficiency.
+Efficiency decreases when computation waits for intermediate results.
+To leverage software pipelining, break computation into components and store intermediate results in data memory.

+Each kernel loop performs a specific computation for all classes in the softmax function, eight elements per iteration.
+Each kernel invocation computes a single softmax vector containing all output values in the following order:

 1. Read and store all input values while searching for the maximum value. (single loop)
-2. Compute exponential function of all values.
-(10 computational loops, includes subtraction of maximum from input and correction polynomial evaluation)
+2. Compute exponential function of all values. (ten computational loops, includes subtraction of maximum from input and correction polynomial evaluation)
 3. Sum all exponentials and invert sum to obtain scaling factor. (single loop plus scalar processor inverse operation)
 4. Multiply all exponentials by scaling factor and send result to output. (single loop)